(Neal Street, Covent Garden, and the FOOD FOR THOUGHT vegetarian cafe in the 1980s, where we were first inspired to stop buying meat & fish)

 hummus

-Have you noticed that shop-bought hummus doesn’t taste the same as it used to?
-This is because the manufacturers have dramatically reduced the amount of chickpeas and tahini in it, replacing them with a lot more water then whipping it into a foam.
+Have you noticed that shop-bought hummus doesn’t taste like it used to?
+That’s because the food industry has dramatically reduced the amount of chickpeas and tahini they use, replacing them with a lot more water, then whipping it into a foam.
 Luckily, making your own is simplicity itself.

-Featured here on sourdough toast, recipe further down.
+Featured here on sourdough toast, recipe to make your own bread further down.

 *